-Draw the water cycle and a big drop of water on the blackboard and let the learners draw it in their textbook or on a blank sheet.
+Draw the water cycle and a big drop of water on the blackboard and let the learners draw it in their textbook or on a blank sheet and the menuoned uses on the blackboard.
+Add the most important ones in necessary.